Oasis Accountants - Privacy Notice for Clients

 - b)To establish the legal basis and other stipulations upon which we process data as a processor under 2(b) in accordance with Article 28 GDPR (see Appendix A).

-(NB: All of the following sections of this privacy notice, except Appendix A, relate to our processing of your data in this capacity), and;
+(NB: All of the following sections of this privacy notice, except Appendix A, relating to our processing of your data in this capacity), and;

 4. The types of personal data we collect